 The eSky ES-CR02 multi-function emergency radio provides you with dependable emergency information via its AM/FM, NOAA weather radio capability.
 If you need to evacuate grab your bug out bag and keep the ES-CR02 tuned to “alert” mode to receive critical updates.
 Find your way through the gathering gloom with the 50 lumen LED flashlight and when you reach a place where you can rest recharge the unit by hand cranking it.
 Once the Ni-MH battery is recharged use it to recharge all your mobile devices as well.
 Between the practical information and utility provided by this emergency radio and your mobile phone’s GPS capability you’ll reach your destination safe and sound.
 The eSky ES-CR02 emergency weather radio is one of the best crank radios around.
 Having one of these as part of your survival gear will help ensure both you and your loved ones come out the other side of calamity unscathed.

-Why can’t I Just Use My Smartphone? – During a natural disaster the normal workings of society are disrupted.
+Why Can’t I Just Use My Smartphone? – During a natural disaster the normal workings of society are disrupted.
 That means clean water is often hard to find, supplies of heating oil can become scarce and most commonly of all, electric power is lost.
 Sometimes for days or even weeks.
 While most smartphones are amazing devices their battery is going to die, probably sooner rather than later.
 Then what do you do?
 Thankfully we have the emergency weather radio to keep us informed, guide us to safety, provide light to navigate the darkness and provide power to keep our mobile devices up and running.
-Perhaps the day will come when smartphones are self-charging.
+Perhaps the day will come when smartphones are self-charging or with a power bank.
 Until that day we have the emergency radio.